 When Alex Klein’s 7-year-old cousin asked (or, really, demanded) that Klein make a computer kit that was as easy and fun to use as his Legos, Klein didn’t tell him to shove off and make his own damn computer kit.
 He went around the world and talked to kids about what would get them excited and engaged with computer science.

 Kano’s building instructions are written like a story, and the programming is game-ified in a way that encourages them to “level up” as they figure out how to add functionality.
 Once set up, they can tweak the look, sounds and gameplay of things like Minecraft and Pong, before moving on to things like music programming and internet browsing.
-Get one for your kids, and they’ll learn basic computer science faster than it took you to set up the Apple TV.
+Get a Kano DIY computer for your kids, and they’ll learn basic computer science faster than it took you to set up the Apple TV.